UAW vs. Big Three: Where things stand as strike deadline looms

 General Motors

-GM (GM) submitted its offer to the UAW on September 7th.
-For UAW workers, GM is offering a 10% increase in wages, combined with two 3% lump sum payments, for a total of 16% over the life of the contract.
-In addition, instead of a COLA system, GM has offered a $6,000 one time “inflation” payment, and a $5,000 inflation protection bonus over the life of the contract.
+GM (GM) submitted its offer to the UAW on Sept.
+7. For UAW workers, GM is offering a 10% increase in wages, combined with two 3% lump sum payments, for a total of 16% over the life of the contract.
+In addition, instead of a COLA system, GM has offered a $6,000 one-time “inflation” payment, and a $5,000 inflation protection bonus over the life of the contract.

 For all employees GM is offering a one-time $5,500 ratification bonus, which Ford has also offered, but Stellantis has not.
-GM is saying it will increase entry level wages for in-progress workers by 56% increase over time, and will raise temp worker wages by 20% to $20/hr.
+GM is saying it will increase entry-level wages for in-progress workers by 56% over time, and will raise temp worker wages by 20% to $20/hr.
 GM says it will also eliminate two “progression steps” for tiered employees, which will reduce the time to achieve maximum wages by 25%, the automaker said.

 Despite the UAW calling GM’s proposal “insulting,” the two sides are negotiating currently, and will likely push talks to the deadline.